The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Related Work

-Recent developments in predicting values were introduced with the application of masked langauge models.
-The SemEval-2023 \cite{kiesel2022identifying} and CLEF-2024 \cite{kiesel2024overview} competitions focused on value detection in argumentative texts and multi-lingual traditional media contexts respectively.
+Recent developments in value prediction were introduced with the application of masked language models.
+The SemEval-2022 \cite{kiesel2022identifying} and CLEF-2024 \cite{kiesel2024overview} competitions focused on value detection in argumentative texts and multi-lingual traditional media contexts respectively.
+CLEF-2024 was the first to identify both endorsed and confronted values in texts.
 These competitions demonstrated the effectiveness of BERT-based architectures \cite{schroter2023adam, legkas2024hierocles} in capturing nuanced value expressions across two different text genres and languages.
-It also demonstrated that the algorithm developed in one context was not successful in identification of values in a second context \cite{kiesel2024overview}, asserting the importance of contextual models in value detection.
+It also demonstrated that algorithms developed in one context may not succeed in identification of values in a another context \cite{kiesel2024overview}, asserting the importance of contextual models in value detection.

-Generative AI methods were hardly utilized for value detection, with the exception of the FULCRA project \cite{yao-etal-2024-value}, leveraging LLM-generated text pairs for safety-oriented value detection.
+Generative AI methods have not yet been utilized for value detection, with the exception of the FULCRA project \cite{yao-etal-2024-value}, leveraging LLM-generated text pairs for safety-oriented value detection.
 Our work extends these methodological advances by pioneering value detection in TikTok's unique multimodal environment.
 Unlike previous approaches that focused on single modalities, TikTok content presents a complex interplay of written text, audio, and visual elements.
 To address this challenge, we conduct a comparative analysis of two leading approaches: BERT-based architectures and LLM-based methods.
 By evaluating these distinct methodologies on the same TikTok dataset, we provide the first systematic comparison of their effectiveness in detecting values within short-form video content.
 This novel application to multimodal social media content, combined with our comparative analysis, can contribute valuable insights to both social media analysis and automated value detection research, particularly for platforms where meaning is conveyed through multiple channels simultaneously.